 Some suggestions are: hang out in groups of three or more, stick to light topics when chatting, lend an ear, reduce contact, and cut them out of your life.

-A retired friend I've known for years is a "triple play threat."
+A longtime friend is a "triple play threat."
 An energy vampire, naysayer, and hater.
 (Other than that, she's a great gal!)
 Sometimes the phone rings, I see her name on caller ID, and I just can't answer the phone.
 One afternoon, I was "treated" to her ear shattering, 1000 decibel screech about how awful Kelly Clarkson dresses on her afternoon TV talk show.
 I let her rant for a bit, then told her she can always change the channel.
 "Just grab that little black thing we call a 'remote,' and change the channel."
 What an idea!
 Nope.
 That flies right over her head.
 I'm positive she enjoys the hating way too much.
 Another time, it was about Good Morning America's host, former football player, Michael Strahan, and how much she hates the gap in his front teeth.
 I informed her that some viewers like the gap, and some don't, as I heard him say one morning on the show.
 That launched another shout down on the phone, to which I tried to change the subject quickly---"WOW.
 How about this great weather we're having!"
 Or, "How about those Warriors and Steph Curry.
 They kicked butt last night!"
 That was met with a typical, monotone, Debbie Downer from her, "I don't watch men's basketball John."
 OKKKK!
 Sour pusses will be sour pusses, I guess.
 Just trying to elevate the conversation.

 As for the haters who are often insecure and get enjoyment out of trying to marginalize your success by knocking you down a peg or two, ignoring them or removing them from your life, is a very useful option.
 I have an attention seeking brother-in-law who for some reason likes to play the hater card on me; childish, verbal attacks.
 Jealousy comes to mind; a very common hater trait.
 We rarely see each other, but at family funerals.
+And I'm OK with that.
 My technique?
-Simple; I ignore.
+Simple...
+I ignore.
 The contrived drama that is thrown my way goes in one ear and out the other.
 And this is coming from a man of supposed high intellect who is a director at an institute of a well known university!
 Go figure.

 Backhanded/patronizing comments are definitely a part of the hater toolbox.
 A sassy co-worker in the coffee break room who says, "Hey (fill in the name), NICE shoes!
 Where'd you get them, Pay Less?"
 Wouldn't you just love to stick a bagel in her yapper.